-Jessica is Director of Programmes for London College of Fashion and oversees the part-time courses at London College of Fashion alongside two international preparation courses at Level 3 and 4.
-Jessica was an international fashion model for 12 years before becoming a designer allowing her a unique insight into the workings of the industry from couture to the high street.
-Having worked with start ups including her own brand, one of the first internet fashion labels, Jessica brings her broad knowledge and design expertise to London College of Fashion.
+Jessica is Programme Director for the Fashion Programme in the School of Design and Technology.
+Jessica was an international fashion model for 12 years before becoming a designer, allowing her a unique insight into the workings of the industry from couture to the high street.
+Having worked with start-ups including her own brand, one of the first internet fashion labels, Jessica brings her broad knowledge and design expertise to London College of Fashion.
 Her work with Isabella Blow provided the opportunity to work on one off projects and experiment with a range of materials.

-As Director of Programmes at LCF Jessica has created a team dynamic that supports innovation, trust and dedication.
+As Director of Programmes at LCF Jessica has worked across all disciplines (Design, Media and Business) and with students from Level 3 to Level 7.
 Throughout her academic career Jessica has produced exceptional graduates and progression students, balancing results with sustainable practice and progressive teaching methods.
 Working across a range of disciplines and departments to achieve high standards with highly effective staff teams who are recognised across the wider organisation.
 The programme is acknowledged both nationally and internationally.
 Jessica is a CMI Chartered Manager and holds a highly commended Green Gown Award for embedding sustainability in the curriculum.

 Tell us about your professional experience and background?

 I have worked in the fashion industry not only as an international fashion model on the runway and in print.
 I have sold collections and worked as a designer in my own start-up.

 The Fashion Programme is unique in that we have Menswear, Womenswear and Fashion Jewellery in the programme with MA, BA and PgDIP, which means we can mix academic expertise and encourage students to mix across disciplines.
 We have a history of collaboration with textiles and are building a strong partnership with the Fashion Business School’s Fashion Management programme.

 What, if anything, have you found surprising about teaching on these courses?